Most Effective Products

 Preventing Cudweed Reinfestations

-• Avoid cutting your grass too short and consider applying fertilizer like Solutions 15-5-10 Weed & Feed Fertilizer with Trimec to your lawn to prevent cudweed from returning.
+• Avoid cutting your grass too short, and consider applying Solutions 15-5-10 Weed & Feed Fertilizer with Trimec to your lawn to prevent cudweed from returning.

 Questions and Answers